kujalk/kujalk/README.md

 ## Hi there 👋

-- ⚡ Fun fact: I have certified in following
+- ⚡ I am Jana and I have certified in following

 ![Certs](certs.png)